-Whether you're doing CrossFit, LIVESTRONG.COM's 8-Week STRONGER Challenge fitness program or some other program to get in shape, remember that it's not just the numbers on the scale that you'll want to track.
+Whether you're doing CrossFit, LIVESTRONG.COM's 8-Week STRONGER Challenge fitness program or some other workout program to get in shape, remember that it's not just the numbers on the scale that you'll want to track.

-Your "BEFORE" and "AFTER" photos and measurements can be a better way to really see your progress and accomplishments along the way toward reaching your goal.
+Your "before" and "after" photos and measurements can be a better way to really see your progress and accomplishments along the way toward reaching your goal.

-I Have “Walked the Talk” and Have the Photos to Prove It
+I've “Walked the Talk” and Have the Photos to Prove It

 Just remember to go for it and take these photos.
-Trust me, it will feel really good to have “BEFORE” and “AFTER” pics that you can keep forever to remind yourself of that awesome fitness and/or weight loss accomplishment.
+Trust me, it will feel really good to have "before" and "after" pics that you can keep forever to remind yourself of that awesome fitness and/or weight-loss accomplishment.